Search

 Below is the complete Blocks Program for the Freight Frenzy Starter Bot.

-Full blocks code for the Freight Frenzy Starter Bot
+Click here to download the Freight Frenzy Starter Bot Blocks code.

 This section makes the assumption that you have learned some of the FTC programming basics by going through the Hello Robot guide.
 If you have not gone through this guide please walk through it before proceeding.